mabulnaga/automatic-placenta-segmentation/README.md

 ## Development
-Please contact Mazdak Abulnaga, abulnaga@mit.edu.
+Please contact Mazdak Abulnaga, abulnaga@mit.edu, or raise an issue in this repo.